BetterCodeHubTraining/sacon-tutorial/README.md

-_This respository is a fork of https://github.com/wumpz/jhotdraw/ which in turn is a fork of JHotdraw from http://sourceforge.net/projects/jhotdraw._
+_This repository is a fork of https://github.com/wumpz/jhotdraw/ which in turn is a fork of JHotdraw from http://sourceforge.net/projects/jhotdraw._

 # SACON Tutorial guidelines